Life in limbo

 We owned Datsuns before they were Nissans, and Chryslers before they were Mercedes before they were Fiats.
 We went from cell phones the size of a loaf of bread to the iPhone 6 and from black and white TV to streaming video.
 We even adapted to paying more than 6 cents for a 1st class stamp (1968-71.)

-Visionaries reject brain freeze and warm up to the 15th Nation
+Visionaries reject brain freeze and warm up to Americans over 50

 It’s not as if Americans over 50 are a niche market: we own 85% of the nation’s household assets.
-Most of this huge pool of buying power is controlled by the Boomer-Plus Generation™, born 1940-1964.
+Most of this huge pool of buying power is controlled by the Boomer-Plus Generation™, Boomers born 1946-1964 plus their slightly older siblings born 1940-1945.

-At 89 million strong, if it were a country, it would be the world’s 15th most populous – the 15th Nation™.
-And, as owners of a whopping two-third of U.S. household net worth, it creates a larger, wealthier market than Germany or France or the UK, and 60% more than Canada and Australia combined.
+At 89 million strong, if it were a country it would be the world’s 3rd largest economy, a larger, wealthier market than Japan, Germany, France or the UK and 60% more than Canada and Australia combined.

-Thaw alert: some young adworld innovators, skeptical of outdated thinking, are already beginning to realize that adaptability actually continues after age 50.
+Laggard alert: some adworld skeptics are already rejecting ice age ideas and realize adaptability continues after 50.

-The BCG professionals help disruptives warm up to the idea of advertising to Americans in the 50+ space, and invite Millennial visionaries to come up and prosper in their progressive, sunny world.
+Fortunately for them, just a few miles down the mountain from the Bredo Morstøl residence, our Boulder, Colorado, HQ provides a national network of professionals who help disruptives warm up to the idea of advertising to Americans in the 50+ space.
+We invite marketing visionaries to come and prosper in our progressive, sunny world.